jruels/docker-fundamentals/labs/images/04_images_lab1.md

 6. Search for nginx and select one of the repositories to see more details.

-7. Select the Dockerfile tab to view the Dockerfile for this build.
+7. Look on the page for a link to the repo.
+Open this and review the Dockerfile.

 8. This is where the information about the base image and repository maintainer is located, as well as the build code.